Project Management for Marketing: Complete Guide (2025)

 - Comprehensive tools: Support various facets of marketing agency operations in one platform, such as resource, financial, and project management.

-Though an agency can have specialized tools in its stack, using an all-in-one solution for project management can be especially beneficial.
+Though an company can have specialized (but fragmented) tools in its stack, using a unified software for marketing agencies ties all your data and workflows in a single tool.
 Some advantages include centralized data, standardized workflows, and streamlined day-to-day activities.

 With growth comes a bigger need for one source of truth, and that’s what Productive gives us, and that’s really important.